-- Thu 18 Oct 2012 - 33rd Annual Computer Graphics Film Show, Szymon Rusinkiewicz, Princeton University (special event and refreshments starting at 7:00pm, graphics talk starts between 8:00 and 8:15), Princeton University Friend Center Auditorium
+- Thu 17 Oct 2013 - 34th Annual Computer Graphics Film Show, Szymon Rusinkiewicz, Princeton University (special "Gathering for Gardner" event and refreshments begin at 7:00, graphics film show at 8:00 PM), Princeton University Friend Center Auditorium

 All meetings are held at the Princeton University Computer Science Building, William St & Olden St, Princeton, NJ 08544 (40.3509, -74.65203) at 8:00 pm unless otherwise noted.